d0tTino/d0tTino/docs/terminal.md

 Use **Send** to route prompts via `ai_router.send_prompt` and **Apply** to call `thm.apply_palette`.
 Palette names are loaded from the `palettes/` directory and responses or status messages show directly in the terminal window.
+Press **Ctrl+P** to search available scripts and n8n flows via the LLM; a list of matches appears and the chosen entry runs after confirming the plan.
+The traditional command palette is available with **Ctrl+Shift+P**.
 ---

 ## Cloning & Managing Dotfiles